afrostalin/FireNET/README.md

 * Choose build type
 * Build solution

-See Wiki for more instructions.
+See [WIKI](https://github.com/afrostalin/FireNET/wiki#building) for more instructions.

 # Using